jfspps/WorkflowFrontend/README.md

 # Workflow frontend prototype #

-This serves as a Spring-Security backed frontend to the Workflow engine (such as Camunda) and performs REST API calls in order to navigate the BPMN2 processes.
+This originally serves as a Spring-Security backed frontend to the Workflow engine (such as Camunda) though can be modified to interface with other web services as desired.

 ## HTML5 PUT/DELETE ##